Renault Juvaquatre: Bodies

-A camionette (van) version of the Juvaquatre was developed soon afterwards for commercial usage and was used extensively by La Poste.
-When the van version reappeared in 1948, after the war the "camionette" appellation for the little van was switched "fourgonette".
+A camionnette (van) version of the Juvaquatre was developed soon afterwards for commercial usage and was used extensively by La Poste.
+When the van version reappeared in 1948, after the war the "camionnette" appellation for the little van was switched to "fourgonnette".

-Public demand for four-door cars, and the introduction of affordable 4-door models from the rival manufacturers Peugeot and Simca, led to the appearance of a 4-door Juvaquatre (normally described in French-language sources as a "berline" bodied car) from April 1939.
+Public demand for four-door cars, and the introduction of affordable four-door models from the rival manufacturers Peugeot and Simca, led to the appearance of a four-door Juvaquatre (normally described in French-language sources as a "berline" bodied car) from April 1939.

-Perhaps 80 2-seater coupé bodied Juvaquatres were built between 1939 and 1946, of which most were based on the prewar model and produced in 1939 and 1940.
+Perhaps 80 two-seater coupé bodied Juvaquatres were built between 1939 and 1946, of which most were based on the prewar model and produced in 1939 and 1940.
 There was probably an intention to resume production of the coupé after the war, but the tooling was never commissioned to produce the necessary steel body-panels using heavy presses, which would have been necessary to produce the design in commercial volumes.
 According to one source a final batch of 30 coupés was produced between December 1945 and January 1946, while elsewhere it is recorded that production of this version was not resumed after the war.
 Nevertheless, one was still on display at the Brussels Motor Show in January 1948, adding to the variety on the Renault show stand and suggesting that at that stage it was still intended to produce more Juvaquatre coupés.

 A station wagon model based on the van, known initially simply as the "Renault Break 300 Kg" was launched only in 1950.
 This version, rebranded in 1956 as the "Renault Dauphinoise", would remain in production for nearly a decade after the withdrawal of the saloon/sedan versions of the Juvaquatre, since the rear engined configurations of Renault's post war small cars, the 4CV and the Dauphine made them far less suitable for conversion to the station wagon format than the front engined Juvaquatre.